 Hello friends and family!

-My mission to Japan is now here!
+My mission to Japan for summer 2014 is now past!
 Thank you so much for your prayer and financial support.
 God has done some incredible feats throughout the beginning of this mission journey.
 I look forward to seeing all God is going to do over the next six weeks.
 I do know, though, that the only way this mission will succeed is by the Holy Spirit fueled by your prayers; so please join with me in praying for my team as well as the people we encounter on this trip.

 For continual updates, follow me on Facebook at facebook.com/justinchasecanavan or on Twitter at Twitter.com/justinccanavan.
 You can also connect with me here on my website at justinchasecanavan.com/missiontoJapan.

 For those who do not know, during summer 2014, I had a wonderful opportunity to serve with missionaries Chris and Lindsey Carter this summer.
 They work with university students at a major Japanese university in Tsukuba, Japan.
 The Carters also help with a local Japanese congregation and teach at a Bible school.
 There was plenty for me and the Evangel team to do!
 During my trip to Japan, we ministered to Japanese university students, built relationships in order to strengthen new Christ followers, shared with those who do not know Jesus, and taught some conversational English sessions.
 Our trip was from May 29, 2014 through July 14, 2014.
 Our efforts were sponsored by Dr. Gary Martindale, who is Chair of the Department of Biblical Studies and Theology.
 We really feel as if God orchestrated this trip by divinely arranging meetings between missionaries and team members.